 - The resulting sauce should be smooth and velvety.
 If it's too thick, whisk in a bit more milk until it's just thick enough to coat the back of a spoon.

 - Remove the sauce from the heat.
 You can retrieve the clove-stuck onion and discard it now.
-For an extra smooth consistency, carefully pour the sauce through a wire mesh strainer lined with a piece of cheesecloth.
+Carefully pour the sauce through a wire mesh strainer.
+For an extra smooth consistency, line the strainer with a piece of cheesecloth.